baileydunning/campsights/README.md

 ## Features

 - View campsites on an interactive Leaflet map
-- See multi-day weather forecasts for each campsite
+- See multi-day weather forecasts and elevation data for each campsite
 - Get directions to any campsite via Google Maps
 - Add new campsites with name, description, coordinates, and 4WD requirement
 - Edit and delete campsites
 - Data is stored in LMDB (server) and served via REST API
-- All weather and directions UI is styled via CSS for maintainability
 - Comprehensive unit and integration tests using Vitest

 ## Monorepo & Lerna